vitovalov/ADB-Date-Changer/README.md

 So forget about writing `adb shell 'su 0 date -s 20160530.213000'` to set a concrete date on the device.
 You can just drag the arrows of the clock to the required date with this small app for **OS X**.

+## How to install
+Well very easy.
+You just need **go** to the [latest releases](https://github.com/vitovalov/ADB-Date-Changer/releases/latest) and download the latest [ADB.Date.Changer.app.zip](https://github.com/vitovalov/ADB-Date-Changer/releases/download/v1.0/ADB.Date.Changer.app.zip).
+Then **uncompress** and **drag-and-drop** to your OSX Applications folder where all the other apps live.
+Or just run it from wherever you want.

+*Note*:<br>
+You may need to allow it in OSX System Settings/Security&Privacy/General as you typically do for all apps that aren't from App Store.
 ##Requirements

 - Root access.
 I recommend use Genymotion which by default gives you a rooted emulator.